seddonym/grimp/docs/usage.rst

 - **Import Chain**: A chain of imports between two modules, possibly via other modules.
 For example, if ``mypackage.foo`` imports ``mypackage.bar``, which in turn imports ``mypackage.baz``, then there is an import chain between ``mypackage.foo`` and ``mypackage.baz``.
+- **Squashed Module**: A module in the graph that represents both itself and all its descendants.
+Squashed modules allow parts of the graph to be simplified.
+For example, if you include external packages when building the graph, the external package will exist in the graph as a single squashed module.

 .. _the official Python docs: https://docs.python.org/3/tutorial/modules.html
 .. _in the mathematical sense: https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)